Next Gen (film): Plot

 13-year-old Mai Su lives with her mother Molly in Grainland.
-When Mai was young, her father left home and later died, after which Molly became emotionally dependent on robots, causing Mai to feel left out and develop a hatred and annoyance for robots and technology in general.
+When Mai was young, her father left home: that, his later death, and Molly subsequently becoming emotionally dependent on robots, causes Mai to feel left out and develop a hatred and annoyance for robots and robotic technology.

 In the present, Molly and Mai attend a product launch at the IQ Robotics headquarters.
 Annoyed by Molly, Mai wanders off, stumbling into a secret lab owned by Dr. Tanner Rice, who has been working on an offensive robot called 7723.
-Mai accidentally activates 7723, before being apprehended by security and returned to her mother.
-At the launch, Justin Pin, CEO of IQ Robotics, reveals a new generation of Q-Bots to the public, but secretly designed them to explode on command.
+Mai accidentally activates 7723, before being apprehended by security and returned to her mother at the launch, where Justin Pin, CEO of IQ Robotics, reveals a new generation of Q-Bots to the public, but secretly designed them to explode on command.
 7723 leaves the lab to find Mai, but is pursued by law enforcement, fighting them until he falls to the lowest levels of the city, damaging his memory core.

-While going to check on her dog Momo, Mai finds 7723 in her backyard, but after seeing his weapons system, she lets him stay in the shed, using him and his weaponry to intimidate a group of bullies led by Greenwood, before embarking with 7723 on shenanigans throughout the city, forming a tentative friendship.
+While going to check on her dog Momo, Mai finds 7723 in her backyard, and after seeing his weapons system, she lets him stay in the shed, using him and his weaponry to intimidate a group of bullies led by Greenwood, before embarking with 7723 on shenanigans throughout the city, forming a tentative friendship.
 As 7723 accumulates more memories, he struggles to decide which to keep.
 When Mai confronts him, he reveals if he reaches full capacity, he will undergo a total reset that will delete them all.
 Mai suggests deleting his core systems to make room, but 7723 warns that he would lose functionality despite gaining storage.

 7723 becomes apprehensive about using his abilities under Mai's orders, after she angrily orders him to kill Greenwood, which he refuses.
-Angered by Greenwood failing to understand why she's even upset with her, Mai goes to hit Greenwood with her baseball bat, but stops just after Greenwood begins to cry, snapping Mai out of her anger.
-7723 subsequently deletes his weapon system to save his memories and prevent himself from hurting others, promising to never let Mai down and make amends.
+Angered by Greenwood failing to understand why she is upset with her, Mai almost hits Greenwood with her baseball bat, until Greenwood begins to cry, snapping Mai out of her anger.
+7723 subsequently deletes his weapon system to save his memories and prevent himself from hurting others, and promises to never let Mai down again.
 7723 unknowingly gets spotted by Molly's Q-Bot, allowing Dr. Rice to find him.
 Rice goes to Mai's house to format 7723's memory and take him away, explaining that he built 7723 to prevent an upcoming crisis.
 Pin arrives, and Rice’s appeal prompts Pin to announce his plan to kill all humanity.
 Without his weapons, 7723 struggles to fight Pin and his bodyguard robot Ares who kidnaps Molly, before 7723 flees with Mai and Momo into the sewers.
+Mei snaps at 7723 for deleting his weapon system and not saving her mother thinking that he is saying his memories are more important than Molly's life, Feeling betrayed by 7723, Mei ends her friendship with him.